trimstray/nginx-admins-handbook/README.md

 - [Is BEAST still a threat?](https://blog.ivanristic.com/2013/09/is-beast-still-a-threat.html)
 - [Beat the BEAST with TLS 1.1/1.2 and More](https://blogs.cisco.com/security/beat-the-beast-with-tls)

-#### :beginner: Disable HTTP compression or compress only zero sensitive content (mitigation of CRIME/BREACH attacks)
+#### :beginner: Mitigation of CRIME/BREACH attacks

 ###### Rationale

+  > Disable HTTP compression or compress only zero sensitive content.

   > You should probably never use TLS compression.
 Some user agents (at least Chrome) will disable it anyways.
 Disabling SSL/TLS compression stops the attack very effectively.
 A deployment of HTTP/2 over TLS 1.2 must disable TLS compression (please see [RFC 7540: 9.2.
 Use of TLS Features](https://tools.ietf.org/html/rfc7540#section-9.2)).